ualibraries/ual-libchat/README.md

 You will the be provided with a css import at-rule to paste into LibChat widget creator.
 * Watch CSS files and process them when they change

+## When the Travis build fails

+Travis checks to see if the URL of the LibChat stylesheet has changed.
+It does that by comparing LibChat stylesheet URL to one which is saved in `test/config.js`.
+If the URL are same, the test passes.

+If the test doesn't pass, follow these steps.

+  1. Go to http://new.library.arizona.edu/chat to see if our custom styles are loading.
+If everything looks OK,
+  2. Update `theirCSSURL` in `tests/config.js` to match the new LibChat CSS URL.

+If the test is failing and our custom styles are not loading, we have a problem on our hands.

 ## Learn more

 * [PostCSS](http://postcss.org/) and [PostCSS-cssnext](http://cssnext.io/)